 How much does business insurance cost for a physiotherapist?

-Does workers compensation cover replace the need for professional indemnity insurance?
+Does workers compensation replace professional indemnity insurance?

 Am I covered for dry needling and acupuncture?

-Your professional indemnity insurance generally covers you regardless of where you treat patients - clinic, patient's home, workplace, or sports field.
-However, treating in uncontrolled environments carries additional public liability risks, so confirm with your insurer that home visits and off-site treatments are covered.
-You may also need commercial vehicle insurance if you use your car to travel between patient locations.
+Your PI insurance generally covers you regardless of treatment location - clinic, patient's home, workplace, or sports field.
+However, home visits and off-site treatments carry additional public liability risks from working in environments you do not control.
+Confirm with your insurer that mobile treatments are covered, and consider commercial vehicle insurance if you drive between patient locations.

 Are my employees covered under my policy?